sethmlarson/trytravis/README.md

 Here's a short guide on how to get started.
 If you've got questions or need a clarification on any steps don't hesitate to open an issue.
-(Or one better, open a Pull Request to fix the problem!)
+(Or one better, open a Pull Request to fix the problem for others!)

 ### Supported Platforms